 Hi!
 First, just want to quickly say that I was so grateful for all of your questions on our Instagram last week.
 We would love to help play a small part in your photography journey, so please do let me know what we can do to be helpful.
 Photography is one of those things which can be quite frustrating to learn — the sight you have in front of you doesn’t always translate to the image the way that you wish it to, and then when you nail it one time, it’s hard to repeat if you don’t understand the reasons it worked in the first place.
 I will definitely be running more tutorials to try to simplify the process and help you learn how to quickly and efficiently translate your vision into useful, on-brand images which will help grow your business or help you achieve personal goals.
-For now, here is a link to tutorial on shooting in difficult conditions and I am answering questions below!
+For now, here is a link to tutorial on shooting in difficult conditions and I am doing a photography Q&A below!

 What the best compact camera that takes the best “Instagram worthy” pictures?
 I have my own business and want to step up my photography game.
 I have a professional canon but it’s bulky.